Hyperuniformity and non-hyperuniformity of zeros of Gaussian Weyl-Heisenberg Functions: Introduction and Results

 The model of twisted stationary Gaussian fields was introduced in \cite{hkr22}, where first and second order statistics for zero sets were derived by means of Kac-Rice formulae and laborious explicit computations, and under zero-mean and strong symmetry assumptions (such as radiality).
 The results that we present here seem to be out of the scope of such direct methods.

-In order to prove Theorems \ref{th1} and \ref{th2}, the main challenge is to adapt certain techniques that pertain to stationary random fields to now cover twisted stationary random functions.
-A main insight, that we systematically exploit, is that in the twisted setting the differential operators $\mathcal{D}_1, \mathcal{D}_2$ play a role that is analogous to the one of the Euclidean derivatives in the classical stationary context.
+To prove Theorems \ref{th1} and \ref{th2}, the primary challenge lies in adapting techniques for stationary random fields to the case of twisted stationary random functions.
+A main insight that we systematically exploit is that in the twisted setting the differential operators $\mathcal{D}_1, \mathcal{D}_2$ play a role that is analogous to that of the Euclidean derivatives in the classical stationary context.
 Besides that basic common element, the proofs of Theorems \ref{th1} and \ref{th2} are based on rather independent techniques.

-To prove Theorem \ref{th1}, we draw inspiration from \cite{buckley2017fluctuations, feldheim2018variance, buckley2018winding}, which study, respectively, the argument change of Gaussian entire functions along curves, the variance of analytic stationary random fields, and the winding of complex valued stationary random fields.
-As a first step, we express the total charge of the zero set of a GWHF F using \emph{Poincar\'e's index formula}
+To prove Theorem \ref{th1}, we draw inspiration from \cite{buckley2017fluctuations, feldheim2018variance, buckley2018winding}, which study, respectively, the argument change of Gaussian entire functions along curves, the variance of analytic stationary random fields, and the winding of complex-valued stationary random fields.
+As a first step, we express the total charge of the zero set of a GWHF $F$ using \emph{Poincar\'e's index formula}

 which we suitably modify to make it covariant under twisted shifts (see Lemma \ref{lem_pi}).
 This leads us to the task of analyzing correlations among quotients of the form $\mathcal{D}_j F/F$.
 While in the stationary setting this can be done by means of rather explicit formulae that go back to Kahane \cite{MR0833073}, in the twisted setting we need to derive new estimates.
 These necessitate arguments that are subtler than those used for related purposes in \cite{feldheim2018variance}, which, for example, break down in the presence of a non-zero mean.
 Another challenge is that there is no simple description of the positive-definiteness of the twisted kernel \eqref{eq_cov} -- in contrast to the Euclidean stationary situation, where covariance kernels are characterized by the positivity of their Fourier transforms.
 This leads us to indirect arguments that exploit the positive-definiteness of \eqref{eq_cov} to analyze the Hessian of the squared twisted kernel $|H|^2$.